Pearljam66/Pearljam66/README.md

 ## 🚀 About Me

-- 📱 Over 8 years of experience in iOS app development and 10 years of overall software development.
+- 📱 Over 10 years of overall software development, 8 of those years are iOS app development.
 - 🛠️ Proficient in Swift and Objective-C, with a deep understanding of iOS frameworks.
 - 🌐 Experienced in creating apps with robust architecture, scalability, and performance optimization.
 - 📦 Expertise in integrating third-party libraries and APIs.